Data presented here may not be the most recent available

 Iran has large gas resources and output will climb, especially from the giant South Pars offshore gas field, a structure linked to the North field in Qatar.
 Substantial volumes of gas from South Pars and elsewhere are being used for injection to support oil production rates.

-Foreign oil companies were forced to leave in 1979 but new entrants are now accepted under special contracts, different to standard PSCs used in other countries.
-Sanctions strongly impact investment levels.
+Foreign oil companies were forced to leave in 1979 but new entrants were later accepted under special contracts, different to standard PSCs used in other countries.
+New sanctions were enforced by the USA in 2018 and these strongly impact investment levels.

 Arabia and Persia